When AI goes wrong – part 2: autonomous vehicles

 UK

-As a senior associate in the Tech Transactions team, I primarily advise clients on technology contracts across the Technology and Defence sectors.
+As a Partner in the Tech Transactions team, I primarily advise clients on technology contracts across the Technology and Defence sectors.
 I focus on emerging and cutting edge technology (Artificial Intelligence in particular), more 'traditional' defence contracting, and the intersection of the two - helping clients navigate the rapidly evolving Defence Tech sector.

 In this second of two articles considering liability for the mistakes of AI systems, we look at driverless cars and who might be responsible when things go wrong.